X

 • Substandard Risk

-Person, property or automobile that is considered a hazzard because of condition, location or some other factor that makes the risk lower than the standard or norm.
+A person or property that is considered a hazard because of condition, location, or some other factor that makes the risk higher than the standard or norm.

 T